Contact Us Terms of Use Privacy & Cookies Statement

 • The view from the Superior Room at the Sofitel Marseille Vieux-Port/Oyster

-With its perfect climate, historic glamour, and stunning coastline, the Cote d’Azur unsurprisingly lures tourists as well as locals.
-Cannes, Nice, and Antibes have an international reputation, meaning they attract a large number of vacationers from around the world.
-Marseille is one place that some French locals tend to avoid, due to its reputation as a rough port town.
-However, for others from the south, Marseille represents the beauty of modern France -- a place with diverse cuisine, architecture, and culture.
-For a city alternative to Paris, Marseille is an edgy choice that delivers on art, music, food, and culture in a way that few other French cities can.
-Just down the coast from Marseille, the town of Cassis is a great alternative to the larger destinations on the French Riviera.
+With its perfect climate, historic glamour, and stunning coastline, the Cote d'Azur unsurprisingly lures tourists and locals.
+Cannes, Nice, and Antibes have an international reputation, attracting many vacationers worldwide.
+Marseille is one place some French locals avoid due to its reputation as a rough port town.
+However, for others from the south, Marseille represents the beauty of modern France, a place with diverse cuisine, architecture, and culture.
+For a city alternative to Paris, Marseille is an edgy choice that delivers art, music, food, and culture in a way that few other French cities can.
+Just down the coast from Marseille, the town of Cassis is an excellent alternative to the larger destinations on the French Riviera.
 Despite its popularity with northern European visitors, it holds a large appeal for French visitors who come for the relaxed pace of life and the grand expanse of Calanques National Park.

 • 6.
 Brittany